 The Board recognises and affirms its overall responsibility for the Group's system of risk management and internal control practices for good corporate governance.
-The Board, through its various committees, has continuously reviewed the adequacy and effectiveness of the system in particular the financial, operational, as well as compliance aspects of the Group throughout the financial year.
+The Board, through its various committees, has continuously reviewed the adequacy and effectiveness of the system in particular on financial, operational, as well as compliance aspects of the Group throughout the financial year.

 There is an ongoing process for identifying, evaluating and managing the key risks faced by the Group in its achievement of objectives and strategies.
 The process has been in place during the year up to the date of approval of this statement and is subject to review by the Board.
-It should be noted, however, that such systems are designed to manage rather than to eliminate the risk of failure to achieve business objectives.
-In addition, it should be noted that these systems can only provide reasonable but not absolute assurance against material misstatement, losses or fraud.
+The Board recognized that such systems are designed to manage rather than to eliminate the risk of failure to achieve business objectives.
+In addition, the Board noted that these systems can only provide reasonable but not absolute assurance against any material misstatement, losses or fraud.